Requirements For Avada

 Recommended PHP Configuration Limits

-Many issues that you may run into such as: the white screen of death, your demo import fails, empty page content with Avada Builder and other similar issues are all related to low PHP configuration limits.
+If your installation experiences issues such as the white screen of death, or your website import fails, etc, this is usually related to low PHP configuration limits.
 The solution is to increase the PHP limits.
 You can do this on your own, or contact your web host and ask them to increase those limits to a minimum as follows:

 How To Verify Your Current PHP Limits